ncats/translator-workflows/Workflow2/README.md

 There is a four step process for similarity searching:

-I. Due to the nature of Ontobio, it is important to tweak some parameters (which are in a local _ontobio_config.yaml_ file) by importing and running the global function *configure_ontobio()
+I. Due to the nature of Ontobio, we need to disable the 'cachier' cache in our application by the following:

+    from ontobio.config import session
+    session.config.ignore_cache = True

+where the ontobio version we are using is a patched version (look for a version with the _ignore_cache_ flag in the Ontobio release in the _ontobio/config.yaml_ file).

-II. *Setup:* an _in memory_ copy of the relevant ontology and annotation catalogs (and possibly, other configuration setup) is triggered by instantiating the following three class objects:
+II.
+An _in memory_ copy of the relevant ontology and annotation catalogs plus other setup processes are triggered by instantiating the following three class objects:

-a) ```FunctionalSimilarity()``` for GO molecular function and biological process comparisons.
+a) ```FunctionalSimilarity('human')``` for GO molecular function and biological process comparisons.
-b) ```PhenotypeSimilarity()``` for phenotype ontology comparisons.
+b) ```PhenotypeSimilarity('human')``` for phenotype ontology comparisons.
-c) ```GeneInteractions()``` for accessing Monarch Biolink data on gene interactions
+c) ```GeneInteractions()``` for accessing Monarch Biolink catalog of gene interactions

-Note that the object handles returned by each of the three functions are used to call the associated computation on the catalog.
+Note that the object handles returned by each of the three functions are then used to call associated computations on each kind of catalog.

 Note that this catalog is used 'read-only' in the similarity comparisons so only needs to be loaded once, at the start of the computation'.
 Then the comparisons may be done: